Khyta/helpmates/README.md

 ```

 The newline character `\n` is only there for illustrative purposes.
 The top-most flair will be counted as the lowest level that a user can be demoted to.

+# Features

+- Demote/Promote users with the click of a button
+- Check when the last demotion/promotion happened for better management